 macOS does not comes with an installed Java runtime (JRE) and a macOS upgrade may remove one if already installed: it is intended to be installed at first use.
-Check if a JRE is installed by running java -version in a Terminal window: if Java is not installed22 this should prompt you to install it.23 Builds of OpenJDK may also be available, e.g. from Adoptium (https://adoptium.net), Azul (https://www.azul.com/downloads/zulu-community/) or https://jdk.java.net/.
-We recommend you install a version with long-term support, e.g. 11, 17 or 21 but not 12-16, 18-20, 22 which have/had a 6-month lifetime.
-(Note that these sources may use unusual designations for Intel macOS builds such as x86 64-bit and x64.)
+Check if a JRE is installed by running java -version in a Terminal window: if Java is not installed on an Intel Mac this may prompt you to install it.
+We recommend you install a version with long-term support, e.g. 17 or 2122 but not 18-20, 22-24 with a 6-month lifetime.